for-giobbe/BASE/tutorial_5.md

 Through the ```--replicates``` flag, BASE allows to carry out a user-specified number of replicate analyses incorporating random - from 0.0 to 3.2 - omega starting values.
 The replicate analysis which has the best likelihood values will be then selected, substantially strengthening our confidence in the result.

-Let's run an analysis using as an alternative mode the parameter-rich model 1, wich allows each branch of the phylogeny to have its own omega.
+Let's run an analysis using as an alternative mode the parameter-rich model1, wich allows each branch of the phylogeny to have its own omega.
 Please note that - despite beeing frequently used - this "free ratio" model is discouraged by PAML authors themselves; nonetheless in this context it provides a good example of a parameter-rich model.

 ```
 sh ../BASE.sh --analyze --input _ubiquitous_genes/ --output _ubiquitous_genes_0VS1_10rep
 --s_tree spp_tree.nwk --model_g m0.ctl --model_a m1.ctl --cores 4 -v --replicates 10
 ```

 If we take a look to the ```likelihood_summary.txt``` we can appreciate that for some genes different replicates have generated different likelihood values.

 ```
 gene    branch_model_g  site_model_g  model_g_np  model_g_LnL    rep_g  branch_model_a  site_model_a  model_a_np  model_a_LnL    rep_a  nRF   LRT      df  p.value  significance
 OG3105  0               0             2           -5241.508221   1      1               0             8           -5234.516739   1      0     13.983   6   0.0298   n/s
 OG3126  0               0             2           -4132.017209   1      1               0             12          -4116.792932   1      0     30.4486  10  7e-04    **